Ksour Essef: History

+Victor Guérin described the town in 1862: "a sizable town with a population of 5,000 people.
+It has several mosques, five zawiyas, and three madrasas or schools.
+Magnificent olive groves surround it."

 Economy

 Ksour Essef's economy is based on agriculture, fishing, commerce and emigration.
 In fact, migrants participate directly in its economic development and invest in it, especially in the construction of houses and the establishment of commerce and industry.
 In addition, a market occurs on Fridays in the central city.

 Further, in this region, part of the population also lives from the product of the olive and has lately benefited from the supply of electricity and water in the zensfine, groups of family houses which have cultivated olives together for many generations.